 The are many ways in which Apollyon attacks the Lord Christ, His Word and His true people; many are direct, but many more are subtle.
-"After all," the enemy reasons, "what better way to hamper the Lord's people then by convincing them that they serve Him, but in reality deny His Word in a myriad of careless, indirect and insidious ways."
+"After all," the enemy reasons, "what better way to hamper the Lord's people than by convincing them that they serve Him, but in reality deny His Word in a myriad of careless, indirect and insidious ways."

 The purpose of this series is to demonstrate from the Scriptures the full extent of the true, detailed and binding requirements for those men (not women!) who would rightly assume the management of the assembled people of God.
 In this series I present the detailed syntax, true meaning and application of the pivotal texts of 1 Tim 3.1-7 and Tts 1.5-9.
-As you read, it is my prayer that you'll also realize that nearly no so-called conservative, evangelical "church" today has actually studied them in depth, much less to have faithfully implemented those requirements in their selection and appointment of their overseers.
+As you read, it is my prayer that you'll also realize that nearly none of the so-called conservative, evangelical churches today has actually studied them in depth, much less to have faithfully implemented those requirements in their selection and appointment of their overseers.

 The series is presented in eight chapters: